MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

   - Air tap when you are ready to record.
   - To stop recording, perform the **Start Gesture** and press the **Video** button.
 ![Screenshot from the HoloLens field of view, showing the video icon on the bottom tool pane.](media/RAHL_OSVideo.png)

+> [!Note]
+> If you are using this method to record your environment outside a call, joining a call will end the recording.

 2. By voice:
 - Say "Hey Cortana, Record a video."